Internet censorship in the Philippines is relatively light compared to that of some other countries in Asia.

-CyberGhost’s global server network consists of 3,600+ servers in 60 countries around the world.
+CyberGhost’s global server network consists of nearly 6,300 servers in 89+ countries around the world.
 No servers to be found in the Philippines, but plenty of them are found nearby.

 In the unlikely event that you have issues with CyberGhost’s VPN service, you can rely on live support chat, a searchable support library and a trouble ticket system.

-The provider’s apps are all easy to use, making CyberGhost a great option for new VPN users. iOS, Android, Windows and macOS apps are available, along with apps for the Android TV and Amazon Fire device lineup.
+The provider’s apps are all easy to use, making CyberGhost a great option for new VPN users. iOS, Android, Android TV, Amazon Fire, Windows, Linux and macOS apps are available.
 Chrome and Firefox browser extensions are also available.

 If you find CyberGhost’s generous 7 simultaneous connections allowance to be restricting, you can protect all of your connected devices via a single access point thanks to the service’s router support.